 The Matthew Good Foundation was created in memory of Matthew Good who sadly passed away while running for charity.
 One of the aims of the Foundation is to promote safety and best practice in race medicine and treatment of illnesses commonly found during marathons and other similar events.
-These types of illnesses most commonly include, hypothermia (overheating), hypoglycaemia (low blood sugar), hyponatremia (low blood salt) and sudden cardiac arrest.
+These types of illnesses most commonly include, hyperthermia (overheating), hypoglycaemia (low blood sugar), hyponatremia (low blood salt) and sudden cardiac arrest.

 The Junction Community Hub is open in Hedon, East Yorkshire, every Thursday from 2pm to 4pm.
 Visitors will find a friendly face, good coffee and cake, a warm atmosphere and a programme of activities and events each week from singing, crafts, quiz and more.
 The Junction is also supported by East Riding of Yorkshire Council and Alzheimers UK and is a Dementia Friendly group.